Manx2: Fleet

 The Manx2 business was often referred to as a virtual airline.
 Manx2 did not own any aircraft directly but by virtue of its branding and advertising, sold tickets on flights operated on its behalf by other airlines, with some painted in the Manx2.com livery.
+Overall, were used 1 BAe Jetstream 31, 2 Dornier 228-200, 4 Fairchild-Swearingen SA-227 Metroliner III, and 3 Let-410.